-The process of identifying the context of behavior begins with recording the student's schedule of activities.
-The student's teachers rate the likelihood of the problem behavior occurring in each activity throughout the day.
+The process of identifying the context of behavior begins with recording the student's schedule of activities, and using the information gathered during the teacher/staff interviews to determine the likelihood of the problem behavior occurring in each activity throughout the day.
 By examining the patterns of problem behavior, the Action Team can begin to note specific situations where antecedents and consequences make the problem behavior more likely, as well as identifying naturally occurring situations where problem behavior is unlikely.

-Context Problem Behavior Consequence
+Cor Pr oble em Bel าav ior Consequence

 1) Schedule: (Time & Subject) 2) Activity: 1.
 Large Group Activity 2.
 Small Group Activity 3.
 Independent Activity 4.
 Transitions 5.
-Unstructured Activity 3) I F robl ligh What is the response to the problem behavior?
-(Write the # of the response that most often applies &amp; is most likely maintaining the problem behavior.)
+Unstructured Activity 3) I F Low rob ligh What is the response to the problem behavior?
+(Write the # of the response that most often applies & is most likely maintaining the problem behavior.)
 Adult(s) respond (redirect, reteach behavior, or provide assistance) Peer(s) respond (look at, laugh or talk to student) Student obtains specific object/item Adult(s) withhold/remove interaction Peer(s) withhold/remove interaction Activity/task is changed Student sent to timeout or office

 1 2 3 4 5 6

 1 2 3 4 5 6

 1 2 3 4 5 6

 1 2 3 4 5 6